Northlake Divorce Lawyer

 Filing for a divorce is one of the most difficult things you may ever do.
 For support along the way, reach out to our Northlake divorce lawyers.

 If you live in Northlake, IL, then you probably already know the city’s slogan: “The city of friendly people.”
 While it’s true that Northlake is certainly a community of affable folks, and while Northlake may be a desirable Chicago suburb for living, augmented by features such as the Centerpoint Preserve, things may be anything but friendly between you and your spouse if you’re thinking about separation.
-If divorce is on the mind or if you have initiated the divorce process, our Northlake divorce lawyers at the law office of Gordon & Perlut, LLC can represent you.
+If divorce is on your mind or if you have initiated the divorce process, our Northlake divorce lawyers at the law office of Gordon & Perlut, LLC can represent you.
 Call us today to learn more.

-Contested and Uncontested Divorce help in Northlake
+Contested and Uncontested Divorce Lawyers in Northlake

 As you and your spouse navigate the process of filing for a divorce, whether or not the divorce is contested or uncontested will have a significant impact on the process.
 If your divorce is uncontested, it means that you and your spouse are in agreement about all issues in the divorce.
 If your divorce is contested, on the other hand, this means that you and your spouse are in disagreement about one or more issues in the divorce, such as the custody of your children, division of your property, or whether or not alimony will be part of the divorce settlement.

 If your divorce is contested, you may want to consider working with a mediator to resolve the contested issues.
-If mediation is unsuccessful, you’ll need an attorney to assist in the upcoming litigation process.
-Our lawyers can provide divorce litigation representation.
+If divorce mediation is unsuccessful, you’ll need an attorney to assist in the upcoming litigation process.
+Our divorce lawyers can provide divorce litigation representation.

 Filing for a Divorce